Flamingo watching in Andalusia

 Flamingo watching in Andalusia, what is the best time?

-Flamingos are migratory birds and arrive in southern Spain in January/February.
-Here, they prepare for the mating season.
+- January/February: Flamingos are migratory birds and arrive in southern Spain during these months.
+Here, they prepare for the breeding season.

 Since the lake is large and the birds like to flock together, getting a good view of the flamingos can be difficult.
 If you have binoculars, we recommend you bring them.